Cajac/picoCTF-Writeups/picoCTF_2021/Cryptography/Dachshund_Attacks.md

 If you google for `rsa attack small d` you will get [Wiener's attack](https://en.wikipedia.org/wiki/Wiener%27s_attack) as one of the top results.
 So let's aim for that.

-Let's connect to the site
+Let's connect to the site with netcat

 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Cryptography/Dachshund_Attacks]
 └─$ nc mercury.picoctf.net 31133